Code-Institute-Submissions/recycle-it/README.md

 * Enquiry form on 'Contact' page
   1. Submit button sends form to registered email address.

+Checked for errors on my site using: https://validator.w3.org/nu/

 Other testing tools used included: https://www.browserstack.com/ to test how my site looked and worked on different internet browsers such as Google Chrome, Mozilla Firefox, Internet Explorer, etc.